Joshkunz/podcasts/README.md

 With however many podcasts you want. (note the `...` at the end of the file is required.)
-If you have a list of your podcasts in opml format, you can use the supplied opml2feeds and have it generated a feeds.yaml file from your existing opml file.
+If you have a list of your podcasts in opml format, you can use the supplied opml2feeds and have it generate a feeds.yaml file from your existing opml file.

 # using it